Master Engineering Systems Part-time

-With HAN’s part-time Engineering Systems master degree, you choose 1 of 5 tracks: Automotive Systems; Control Systems; Embedded Systems; Sustainable Energy; or Smart Manufacturing (available from September 2023).
+With HAN’s part-time Engineering Systems master degree, you choose 1 of 3 tracks: Automotive Systems, Cyber-Physical Systems or Sustainable Energy.
 Complete your master study and take your engineering skills to the next level.

 Why study Engineering Systems at HAN?